Riemann surfaces of second kind and effective finiteness theorems: Abstract

 \section{Abstract}

 The Geometric Shafarevich Conjecture and the Theorem of de Franchis state the finiteness of the number of certain holomorphic objects on closed or punctured Riemann surfaces.
-The analog for Riemann surfaces of second kind is an estimate of the number of irreducible holomorphic objects up to homotopy (or isotopy, respectively).
-This analog addresses the problem of the validity of Gromov's Oka principle.
+The analog of these kind of theorems for Riemann surfaces of second kind is an estimate of the number of irreducible holomorphic objects up to homotopy (or isotopy, respectively).
+This analog can be interpreted as a quantitatve statement on the limitation for Gromov's Oka principle.

-For any finite open Riemann surface $X$ (maybe, of second kind) we give an effective upper bound for the number of irreducible holomorphic mappings up to homomotopy from $X$ to the twice punctured complex plane, and an effective upper bound for the number of irreducible holomorphic torus bundles up to isotopy on such Riemann surface.
+For any finite open Riemann surface $X$ (maybe, of second kind) we give an effective upper bound for the number of irreducible holomorphic mappings up to homotopy from $X$ to the twice punctured complex plane, and an effective upper bound for the number of irreducible holomorphic torus bundles up to isotopy on such a Riemann surface.
+The bound depends on a conformal invariant of the Riemann surface.

-If $X_{\sigma}$ is the $\sigma$-neighbourhood of a skeleton of a torus with a hole, then the number of irreducible holomorphic mappings up to homomotopy from $X_{\sigma}$ to the twice punctured complex plane grows exponentially in $\frac{1}{\sigma}$.
-This can be interpreted as a quantitative statement of Gromov's Oka principle.
+If $X_{\sigma}$ is the $\sigma$-neighbourhood of a skeleton of an open Riemann surface with finitely generated fundamental group, then the number of irreducible holomorphic mappings up to homotopy from $X_{\sigma}$ to the twice punctured complex plane grows exponentially in $\frac{1}{\sigma}$.

 \centerline \today